friedaxvictoria/procedural_shader_framework/documentation/docs/engines/unity/sdfs/dolphin.md

 ---

 Find the original shader code [here](../../../shaders/scenes/dolphin.md).
-Simplifications such as removing custom coloring were made to integrate the dolphin better into the SDF-framework.
+Simplifications such as removing custom coloring were made to integrate the dolphin into the SDF-framework.